cferreirobelenguer/todoList/README.md

 Todo List proyect, we put the tasks into the localStorage.
 When we press one of the tasks, it ends and is underlined

 ## Model
+### I have based on this exercise to implement the functionality
 https://50projects50days.com/projects/todo-list/

 ## Technologys